Content KPIs

 Content KPIs: Which of my content is actually successful?

-Keywords such as controlling, content KPIs and
+Especially in times of crisis, keywords such as controlling, content KPIs and

 In some situations, monitoring success in digital business is comparatively simple: a landing page should have a clear call-to-action, for example.
 Whether this is actually used or not can be clearly measured.
 In this case, you would take the number of leads or purchases gained and compare it with the number of visitors to the landing page.
-If this value is too low, then it's time to troubleshoot.
-Or to put it more positively: optimization.
+If this value is too low, then it’s time to troubleshoot.
+Or to put it more positively: optimisation.

 This approach becomes more difficult the further forward a piece of content is positioned in the customer journey.
-Think about the topic of content marketing - its content should not initially sell anything.
-Read my articles on content marketing for agencies & freelancers and on target-oriented content strategy.
+Think about the topic of content marketing – its content should not initially sell anything.
+Read my articles on content marketing for agencies & freelancers and on targeted content strategy.
 With this kind of content, you want to:

 1. Attract the right target group and then